 This workshop was aimed at developing best practice guidelines for effective and coherent energy systems integration research in the UK, co-hosted by CESI, Energy Technology Partnership, and Energy Systems Catapult.
 Find out more info.

 Net Zero and the Future of Energy with Chris Stark

-Chris Stark, the Chief Executive of the UK Committee on Climate Change is the keynote speaker for this collaborative event which will explore opportunities and challenges for achieving Net-Zero.
+Chris Stark, the Chief Executive of the UK Committee on Climate Change was the keynote speaker for this collaborative event which explored opportunities and challenges for achieving Net-Zero.
 Starting with a review of low carbon energy policy evolution in the past few years, Chris will outline the increasing need for prompt action to address climate change.